Camille (1936 film): Production

-Previous film adaptations of the play premiered in 1915, twice in 1917, 1921 with Nazimova and Rudolph Valentino, and most recently in 1927 with Norma Talmadge.
+Previous film adaptations of the play premiered in 1912, 1915, 1917, 1921 with Nazimova and Rudolph Valentino, and most recently in 1926 with Norma Talmadge.

 News items in Daily Variety and Hollywood Reporter on July 25, 1936, noted that John Barrymore originally was cast in the role of Baron de Varville, but a bout of pneumonia prevented him from working on the picture.
 Barrymore's brother Lionel was scheduled to replace John in the role; however, a few days later, it was reported that a change in casting resulted in Lionel Barrymore's assignment to the role of Monsieur Duval, and Henry Daniell's assignment to Baron de Varville.
 Cinematographer William Daniels mistakenly is listed as a cast member in early Hollywood Reporter production charts.
 Camille marked the screen debut of actress Joan Leslie, who appeared under her real name, Joan Brodel.

 Reception

 Promotion

 The "Selling Angles" section in BoxOffice Magazine, Dec.
 26, 1936, suggested tips for selling Camille.
 Theatre managers were advised to make a display of some of the famous Camilles of past decades, including Garbo as the latest to join the list of immortal actresses; have local florists stage a "Camille Show"; find old reviews from metropolitan daily papers' back files and run them in conjunction with reviews of the modern film story; and print throwaways in the style of the old "Gas Light Era" programs.
 The suggested best "Catchlines" for selling Camille, according to BoxOffice, were: